paglobal/augmented-tabflow/README.md

 - add two-finger swipe to switch between tab group colors
 - open side panel in any new windows we create or move to via the side panel
-- show `Ungrouped` and `Pinned` accross all windows
--
-- create recently updated page that shows recent changes
-- show donation stuff on updated page
+- show tab group spaces underneath
+- custom color scheme for tab group spaces
+- (maybe) add nice color transition
-- restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback
+- restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback -
-- group `Ungrouped` tab group on import
+- filter `SessionManager` and `NavigationBox` from tab group tree
--
-- create tab page and implement shortcut command for it
-- keep record of `AntecedentTabIdPair` for when navigation box and tab page are closed
+- keep record of `AntecedentTabIdInfo` for when navigation box and tab page are open
+- change icon for `Add Tab Group`
+- group `Ungrouped` tab groups on import
 - edit button for tabs doesn't fit when audio icon and favicon are showing, while session is open
-- change icon for `Add Tab Group`
+- add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group` or even ungrouping it)
+- add options for merging tab groups with other tab groups under `Add To Tab Group` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
+- move new tab group to beginning
+- fix improper grouping in tab page

 ### Later

+- implement sharing of sessions through plain copied text and through files (`Create Session From File/Text` and `Share Session`)
 - implement omnibox opensearch stuff with `activeTab` permission restrictions in mind
 - add badge for address (maybe) with reload, forward and back buttons
 - add commands to group tabs according to domain, title similarity and other stuff
 - load all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
-- add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group` or even ungrouping it)
-- add options for merging tab groups with other tab groups under `Add To Tab Group` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
 - implement recently closed tab groups feature
 - support moving pinned and ungrouped tab groups to new windows -